-Natural and man-made disasters cause an estimated $57B in average annual costs, with large single events resulting in losses of $100B or more.
-Recent events, such as the World Trade Center disaster, Hurricane Katrina, and Superstorm Sandy, have highlighted a need for current practice to consider the functionality and interdependencies of buildings and infrastructure systems and the role they play in restoring the fabric of the community following a hazard event.
+Recent events, such as the Joplin Tornado, earthquakes in Chile and Christchurch, and Superstorm Sandy, have highlighted a need for current practice to consider the functionality and interdependencies of buildings and infrastructure systems and the role they play in restoring the fabric of the community following a hazard event.

 What is NIST doing in resilience?

 To address this problem,NIST manages a multi-faceted program to assist communities and the variety of stakeholders whose work and interests relate to the buildings and physical infrastructure systems of those communities.
 The NIST community resilience program – part of a broader disaster resilience effort by the agency – complements disaster resilience efforts by Federal, state and local governments as well as by the private sector, including non-profit organizations.

 NIST's Disaster Resilience program includes the following areas:

 - Community Disaster Resilience Framework: Working closely with the private and public sectors, NIST is developing this Framework to provide a methodology to help community leaders to establish their overall performance goals based on a community's social needs and physical assets; identify gaps in performance that must be addressed in order to bolster community resilience; and develop a prioritized action plan.